mtch99/Ballerz/README.md

         - [x] The view will contain the searchBar
 * [x] Fix FindYourFriendsScreen not srolling

+* [ ] TODO: Save userProfile in the local storage upon creation

+- [ ] Enable seacrh function in FindYourFriendsScreen
+    - [x] Fix Find your friends Screen
-- [ ] Refactor MakeriendsView to enable FriendsShip Request
+- [ ] Refactor MakefriendsView to enable FriendsShip Request
     - [ ] Copy paste the FindYourFriendsView
     - [ ] Refactor SearchBar title
 - [ ] Fix searchbar in find your friends screen